 Finally, the study also found that working out more than 23 times a month or for longer than 1.5 hours was associated with worse mental health.

 Remember: there is no one size fits all routine for exercise!
 It takes experimenting and trial and error to find the best plan for you.

 That being said, there are some common symptoms of excessive exercise that you should look out for.

 Signs of Excessive Exercise

-- Repeat injuries/sickness – overexercising can mess with immune function, making you more prone to injuries and illness.
+- Repeat injuries or sickness: over-exercising can mess with immune function, making you more prone to injuries and illness.

-- Changes in menstrual cycle and/or libido – If you stop getting your period or it becomes irregular, exercise could be altering your hormones.
-Overexercising can also cause inflammation that decreases libido.
+- Changes in menstrual cycle or libido: If you stop getting your period or it becomes irregular, exercise could be altering your hormones.
+Over-exercising can also cause inflammation that decreases libido.

-- Weight gain – tons of activity can bring on intense hunger, overeating and binging.
+- Weight gain: tons of activity can bring on intense hunger, overeating and bingeing.
 Excessive exercise also stimulates inflammation that decreases thyroid function and increases stress hormones, both of which can cause weight gain.

 Exercise should be used as a tool to support physical and mental health, not as a way to punish the body.
 You should feel energized and strong after a workout, not tired and weak.
 The goal is to train smarter, not harder, and find a balanced routine that works for your body, mind, and lifestyle.

 We’d love to hear from you!
 Have you struggled with over- or under-exercising?
-Leave your answers in the comments or tag us on insta @CulinaHealth!
+Leave your answers in the comments or tag us on Instagram @CulinaHealth!